Hanxco/VersusTool-CI/README.md

 ## Installation

-The first step it's configure the user and password of your database in script.sh file.
-Start mysql server.
+1. Configure user and password of your database in script.sh file.
-Distype can be installed via maven.
+2. Start mysql server.
+3. Run the following commands to create the schema database, import all records, and create the package application.
 ```sh
 sh ./script.sh
 mvn package